 In honor of São Paulo’s anniversary, the institution offers an intense multicultural program to celebrate the city’s identity.
 Activities range from masterclasses with names such as filmmaker Laís Bodanzky, gastronomic experiences that explore the flavors of the capital, literary workshops, and musical performances of jazz and contemporary rhythms.

-🎫 Free, with tickets available through the MATA APP or at the box office
+🎫 Free, with tickets available through the MATA APP or at the box office.

 Cinema and History at the Forest Museum